OctopusDeploy/docs/src/pages/docs/kubernetes/tutorials/index.md

 ### Generate GitHub personal access token
 Github.com now requires token-based authentication (this excludes GitHub Enterprise Server).

-Follow the steps below to create a personal access token, or learn more in the **GitHub documentation**.
+Follow the steps below to create a personal access token, or learn more in the [GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

-1. Navigate to **github.com** and log in to your account.
+1. Navigate to [github.com](http://github.com) and log in to your account.
 2. Click your profile picture in the top right corner.
 3. Click **Settings**.
 4. Scroll down to the bottom of the page and click **Developer settings**.